apache/arrow/docs/source/cpp/compute.rst

   If the input is not valid UTF8, then the output is undefined (but the size of output buffers will be preserved).

 * \(11) Performs a byte-level reverse.
-Does not take encoding into consideration.
+Does not make any assumptions about encoding.
-  Applying `binary_reverse` to strings using specific encodings with multiple bytes per code point (e.g. UTF8) will produce invalid strings.
-Use e.g. `utf8_reverse` instead.

 String padding
 ~~~~~~~~~~~~~~